etairi/isogeny-graphs/README.md

 This repository includes various simulations written in Sage for supersingular isogeny graphs to estimate the distributions of `j(E_A)`, `j(E_B)` and `j(E_AB)` of SIDH/SIKE schemes.
 The code is partially based on [Erik Thormarker's similar work](https://github.com/eriktho/thesis-sage-code).

-In order to run the simulation scripts, first of all you need to build and link the scipts using the make command:
+In order to run the simulation scripts, first of all you need to build and link the scripts using the make command:

 > make